Equivariant cohomology of a complexity-one four-manifold is determined by combinatorial data: Introduction

+The two $S^1$-manifolds do have the same dull graph, thus, by Theorem \ref{thm:unique}, there is an algebra-isomorphism between their equivariant cohomology rings.
+We will see that this isomorphism, explicitly, is a chain flip.

+On the other hand, the decorated graphs are not isomorphic, so the two manifolds are not $S^1$-equivariantly symplectomorphic.
+Nevertheless, they are diffeomorphic: they are both $7$-fold blowups of $\CP^2$.
+We will see that the blowup forms determining the symplectic structures are not equal, so there is no symplectic diffeomorphism \cite[Thm.~1.8]{KK:blowups}.
+Furthermore, by calculating the equivariant first Chern classes, we will show that there can be no equivariant diffeomorphism preserving an $S^1$-invariant, compatible almost complex structure.
+We will work through this example in full detail in Section \ref{sec5b}.
+It is true that there is an orientation-preserving, equivariant diffeomorphism between the two manifolds.
+This assertion follows from ongoing joint work with Susan Tolman \cite{hkt}, where we construct an explicit equivariant diffeomorphism inducing a chain flip. $\diamondsuit$ \end{Example}

+Our analysis has several consequences to questions other than the rigidity of equivariant cohomology.
+As a byproduct of our characterization of isomorphisms of dull graphs in Section \ref{se:dull}, we deduce in Corollary~\ref{cor:rei} that every compact, connected, simply connected four-dimensional Hamiltonian $S^1$-manifold is equivariantly diffeomorphic to one that admits a toric action extending the circle action.

-We further apply our generators and relations description to deduce that there is a finite number of inequivalent maximal Hamiltonian circle actions on a fixed closed symplectic manifold $(M,\omega)$ of dimension four.
+As a further application of our generators and relations description, we deduce that there is a finite number of inequivalent maximal Hamiltonian circle actions on a fixed compact, connected, four-dimensional symplectic manifold $(M,\omega)$.
 A Hamiltonian torus action is \emph{maximal} if it does not extend to a Hamiltonian action of a strictly larger torus on $(M,\omega)$.
-Karshon gives necessary and sufficient conditions for a Hamiltonian circle action on a $4$-manifold to extend to a toric one \cite[Prop.~5.21]{karshon}.
-In Figure~\ref{fig:no extension}, we show the extended graph and dull graph for a maximal Hamiltonian circle action.
+Karshon gives necessary and sufficient conditions for a Hamiltonian circle action on a four-dimensional symplectic manifold to extend to a toric one \cite[Prop.~5.21]{karshon}.
+In Figure~\ref{fig:no extension}, we show the extended decorated graph and dull graph for a maximal Hamiltonian circle action.
 We call two torus actions \emph{equivalent} if and only if they differ by an equivariant symplectomorphism composed with a reparametrization of the group ${(S^1)}^k$.

-\begin{Theorem} \labell{finite} Let $(M,\omega)$ be a connected closed $4$-dimensional symplectic manifold.
+\begin{Theorem} \labell{finite} Let $(M,\omega)$ be a compact, connected, four-dimensional symplectic manifold.
 The number of inequivalent maximal Hamiltonian torus actions on $(M,\omega)$ is finite. \end{Theorem}